Blood-stained Dove Shell, Columbella haemastoma

 Blood-stained Dove Shell, Columbella haemastoma.
 Shell collected of the beach in the greater Los Cabos area, Baja California Sur, December 2011.
 Size: 2.2 cm (0.9 inches) x 1.2 cm (0.5 inches).

-The Blood-strained Dove, Columbella haemastoma (G.B.
-Sowerby, 1832), is a gastropod mollusk that is a member of the Columbellidae Family of Doves.
-They are also known as the Orange-lipped Dove.
-The shell is diamond shaped that has a smooth surface.
+Description: The Blood-strained Dove Shell shell is diamond shaped and has a smooth surface.
 The top of the body whorl is extra wide, forming a “spout” at the aperture; the aperture has dentition on both sides.
-The shells color is a combination of very dark brown, chestnut, reddish-brown, or orange-brown blotches, interrupted by white blotches or zigzags.
+The shell’s color is a combination of very dark brown, chestnut, reddish-brown, or orange-brown blotches, interrupted by white blotches or zigzags.
 The aperture is orange to reddish-orange, giving way to a white interior.
-Blood-strained Doves reach a maximum length of 2.5 cm 1.0 inch) and 1.3 cm (0.5 inches) in height.
+Blood-strained Dove Shells reach a maximum length of 2.5 cm (1.0 inch) and 1.3 cm (0.5 inches) in height.

-The Blood-stained Doves are found under rocks and on mud between rocks in the intertidal zone to depths up to 15 m (50 feet).
-They range from Magdalena Bay, Baja California Sur to Ecuador, including the Galapagos Islands.
-They are found only in the extreme southern end of the Sea of Cortez.
+Habitat and Distribution: Blood-stained Dove Shells are found under rocks and on mud between rocks in the intertidal zone, and to depths up to 15 m (50 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+They are found only in the extreme southern end of the Gulf of California.